integreat-io/integreat-transporter-mongodb/README.md

 the value of `value` or to the value of the request parameter in `param`.
 The default operand is `eq`, but you may also use `gt`, `gte`, `lt`, `lte`, or `in`.

+There are also two special operands: `isset` and `notset`.
+They will match when a field is set or not.

 The query object will look like this, for a request for items of type `entry`:

 ```javascript